MichaelCurrin/coding-blog/_posts/2019-11-11-shiny happy-developers.md

 description: What makes software developers happy?
 ---

-Recommendations to make your software developers happy:
+Here are some recommmendations for how to make your software developers happy.
+The parts in brackets expand on the main points.

-1. Use the best gear money can buy
+1. Use the best gear money can buy (Devs get impatient running on cheap / slow equipment)
-2. Enable deep focus
+2. Enable deep focus (Open-plan offices can hinder concentration and getting into a state of flow when solving problems)
-3. Embrace flexible working hours
+3. Embrace flexible working hours (Including remote working, flexi time, telecommuting, compressed work weeks, digital nomad)
 4. It’s a burn-down not a burn-out!
+(Don't expect devs to regularly work overtime)
-5. Empower
+5. Empower (autonomy, not micromanagement)
-6. Promote Continuous Learning
+6. Promote Continuous Learning (Devs who get bored and lose curiosity could write worse code and eventually leave)
-7. Instil a sense of purpose
+7. Instil a sense of purpose (You work makes a difference.
+Celebrate your successes!)

 Those points come from [Shiny Happy Developers](https://towardsdatascience.com/shiny-happy-developers-7928ddc22878) post on [towardsdatascience.com](https://towardsdatascience.com/).
 I encourage you to read more there as I loved the post and can really relate the ideas.